Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Proposed Framework:

 \end{PRP} The proof of \PRPref{blockwise-gep} is deferred to Appendix~\ref{app:prp1}.
 To build intuition, we specialize \PRPref{blockwise-gep} to the \textit{L2 case by taking $H_{t-1}=I$}.
-Then the generalized eigenpairs reduce to ordinary eigenpairs of $\Sigma_t$ and $\langle\cdot,\cdot\rangle_{H_{t-1}}$ becomes the standard inner product, yielding the following corollary. \begin{COR}[L2 special case of \PRPref{blockwise-gep}] Take $H_{t-1}=I$.
-If $\Sigma_t q_k=\sigma_k^2 q_k$ with $\{q_k\}$ orthonormal,
+Then the generalized eigenpairs reduce to ordinary eigenpairs of $\Sigma_t$ and $\langle\cdot,\cdot\rangle_{H_{t-1}}$ becomes the standard inner product, yielding the following corollary.